shamimbdpro/wp-maximum-upload-file-size/readme.txt

 The usual, automatic way:

 1. Open WordPress admin, go to Plugins, click Add New
-2. Enter "EasyMedia" in search and hit Enter
+2. Enter "EasyMedia" or "MaxUploader" or "Maximum upload file size" in search and hit Enter
 3. The Plugin will show up in the list, click "Install Now"
 4. Activate & open the plugin's settings page located in the main admin menu